LuciferK47/gemma3/README.md

 ## Project Overview

-EcoGuard is an innovative environmental conservation application powered by Google's Gemma 3n model.
+EcoGuardián is an innovative environmental conservation application powered by Google's Gemma 3n model.
 It addresses the critical need for accessible, offline-capable tools that help conservationists, researchers, and citizens monitor and protect our environment.

 ###  **The Problem We're Solving**